wanderingstan/glifbird/README.md

 Describe the character and background, and get a flappy bird game with images created for it.

+Uses the browser *share* feature so players can share their creations on discord, whatsapp, text, etc...

 ## Game creator demo